CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 ^#^^#^^#^ Appending Files

 Appending is straightforward.
-Observations in a new data set are appended to the current data set, matching variable names.
-If a variable in the new data set exists already in the open data set, its values are entered there.
-If a variable in the new data set does not exist in the original, the new variable is added to the appended data set which is missing for all members of the original data.
+Observations in a new data set (called the "using" data) are appended to the current data set (called the "master" data), matching variable names.
+If a variable in the using data exists already in the master data, its values are entered there.
+If a variable in the using data does not exist in the master, the new variable is added to the appended data set which is missing for all members of the master data.
 This is easiest to visualize.
-There are two data sets on [Stata's website](working-with-data-sets.html#stata-website-data) which we can append, "odd" and "even".
+There are two data sets on [Stata's website](working-with-data-sets.html#stata-website-data) which we can append, "odd" and
+"even".

 ~~~~
 <<dd_do>>